dmkgll/dd/index.md

 ## about

 I'm a writer, researcher, and archiver of internet things.
 This site is a miscellany of things that interest me, my writing, work, and information about me.
+Eventually there will be an [about](/dd/about) page.
+You can email me at <code>makgill@protonmail.ch</code>.

+I've worked for too many companies and projects to list, usually in "marketing," and these days work on my own things.

 ---